The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Galaxy cluster survey data

-We summarize here the measurements and calibration strategy presented in \citet{Grandis2024}, aimed at extracting the tangential shear profile around \erass clusters in the DES footprint.
+Here, summarize here the measurements and calibration strategy presented in \citet{Grandis2024}, aimed at extracting the tangential shear profile around \erass clusters in the DES footprint.
 In this analysis, we utilize observations from the first three years of observations (DES~Y3), covering the full DES survey footprint.
 The DES~Y3\footnote{DES~Y3 catalogs are publicly available at \href{https://des.ncsa.illinois.edu/releases/y3a2/Y3key-catalogs}{https://des.ncsa.illinois.edu/releases/y3a2/Y3key-catalogs}} shape catalog \citep{Gatti2022} is built from the $r, i, z$-bands using the \textsc{Metacalibration} pipeline \citep{Huff2017, Sheldon2017}.
 Our analysis uses the same selection of lensing source galaxies in tomographic bins as the DES~Y3 3x2~pt analysis \citep{Abbott2021}.
 This selection is defined and calibrated in \citet{Myles2021} and \citet{Gatti2022}.
 We perform a background selection for each \erass cluster and group by weighting the respective tomographic bins and excluding tomographic source redshift bins whose median redshift is smaller than the cluster redshift.

-In the calibration steps, we provide \begin{itemize} \item a fitting formula for the effective shape noise as a function of cluster redshift, \item a measure of the contamination of our background selection by cluster sources, validated with three independent measurement techniques, \item a statistical test that the cross shear is consistent with zero, \item tangential shear profiles around individual clusters binned in angular annuli, with their respective source redshift distributions and shape noise induced uncertainty, and \item a percent-level accurate calibration of the shape and photo-$z$ uncertainties propagated from the calibrations as mentioned above. \end{itemize}
+In the calibration steps, we provide 1) a fitting formula for the effective shape noise as a function of cluster redshift, 2) a measure of the contamination of our background selection by cluster sources, validated with three independent measurement techniques, 3) a statistical test that the cross shear is consistent with zero, 4) tangential shear profiles around individual clusters binned in angular annuli, with their respective source redshift distributions and shape noise induced uncertainty, and 5) a percent-level accurate calibration of the shape and photo-$z$ uncertainties propagated from the calibrations as mentioned above.

-Considering the overlap between the DES~Y3 and the \erass footprints, we produce tangential shear data for $2201$ \erass galaxy clusters, with a total signal-to-noise of 65 in the tangential shear profile.
+Considering the overlap between the DES~Y3 and the \erass footprints, we produced tangential shear data for $2201$ \erass galaxy clusters, with a total signal-to-noise ratio (S/N) of 65 in the tangential shear profile.